Jiang Wenli

 Jiang Wenli (蒋雯丽, born 20 June 1969) is a Chinese actress, director, producer, and screenwriter.
 A native of Tianjin, she graduated from the Beijing Film Academy in 1992.
 Li ranked 52nd on Forbes China Celebrity 100 list in 2014.
+In 2008, she became the first Chinese actress to win the "Grand Slam", after winning "Best Actress" trophy at the three biggest Chinese-language television awards including the Feitian Award, the Golden Eagle Award, and the Magnolia Award.

 Early life

 Jiang was born into an affluent family.
 Her father Jiang Peiji (蒋培基) was a railroad engineer and her mother was a railroad telephone operator.
 Both of her parents love literature and the arts.
 She is the youngest of three sisters, her elder sister is Jiang Wenjuan (蒋文娟).
 Since Jiang was a young girl, her father taught her to appreciate famous books, paintings, and songs.
 When she was 5 years old, she dreamt about being a gymnast, so her mother sent her to study dance and gymnastics.
 However, since her stature did not fit the standards of a gymnast, the coach of the Bengbu city gymnastics team refused to regard her as a formal team member.
 Afterwards, she spent five years practicing as an informal member.
 At the age of 17, she took the college entrance examination with the goal of going to normal university.
 However, she was instead accepted by a water conservation secondary school because her score was five points below the acceptance line for a normal university.
 In 1986, she graduated from the secondary school and started to work at the Bengbu City Water Company.
 Her job was to design ways of water transportation for residents.
 Nevertheless, she was not satisfied with her life at the time and decided to go to Beijing in 1988 to start her new life.

 Her niece Ma Sichun (daughter of Jiang Wenjuan) is also an active actress now.